 The house is now a museum, and the views from the upper rooms are fantastic!
 The museum provides guided tours in Turkish, but they also offer a translated brochure in English.

 8. Enjoy the Nightlife

-Kyrenia might not be a party destination as its neighbor Ayia Napa.
-But there are plenty of open-air bars along the harbor, beach parties (during summer), casinos and restaurants.
+Kyrenia might not be a party destination as its neighbour Ayia Napa.
+But there are plenty of open-air bars along the harbour, beach parties (during summer), casinos, and restaurants.

-While walking by the harbor at night, Ego Bar can be a good choice to enjoy the night.
+While walking by the harbour at night, Ego Bar can be an excellent choice to enjoy the night.
 It has a relaxed environment with a unique interior design and live music.
-It can get a little crowded though.
+It can get a bit crowded, though.

 I received many recommendations to go to the Casablanca Bar.
-It is close to the Harbor and has a chill/hippie environment as far as I was told.
-Also, the drinks had a reasonable price so it may be worth to check it out!
+It is close to the Harbour and has a chill, hippie environment, as far as I was told.
+Also, the drinks had a reasonable price, so it may be worth checking it out!

 9. Get a Mediterranean Tan

-If you go during summer, you will probably want to check out some of the many beaches Kyrenia has to offer.
-One of the most fun things to do in Kyrenia is visiting the beaches, which have all facilities and restaurants/bars so you don’t need to worry about carrying anything with you.
+If you go during summer, you will probably want to check out some of Kyrenia’s many beaches.
+One of the most fun things to do in Kyrenia is visiting the beaches, which have all facilities and restaurants/bars, so you don’t need to worry about carrying anything with you.